StarsThu2016/PIL_Load_Debug/README.md

 Note: the solution is just for reference.
 The command on your machine may be different.

 * Uninstall libjpeg 8
-Note: this step is neccessary for my machine because otherwise I cannot install libjpeg9-dev.
+Note: this step is necessary for my machine because otherwise I cannot install libjpeg9-dev.
 $ sudo apt-get purge libjpeg-turbo8-dev

 * Install libjpeg 9